Raven-Labs/website/content/secure-phones.md

 | Price: £750 | Price: £450 |
 | <button onclick="window.location.href='https://buy.stripe.com/aEU5lLaZyaFz8yQ3cf';">Purchase</button>| <button onclick="window.location.href='https://buy.stripe.com/28ocOd3x62937uM9AC';">Purchase</button>|

 Prices exclude the flat shipping cost of £15.
-Unfortunately, we cannot ship outside of the UK.
+For shipping outside of the UK please [contact us](/contact)

 ## Provide your own phone
 Got a Google Pixel 4a or 6 which you would like de-googling?
-We can do that for you.
-Contact us for pricing.
+Contact us for more information.

 ## Interested?

 Use the Purchase buttons in the table above to buy a secure phone from us.
-If you have any special requests, such as installing minimal sandboxed Google Play services in a separate area, please [contact us](/contact).
+If you have any special requests, such as installing minimal sandboxed Google Play services, please [contact us](/contact).

 Please note that we have no affilliation to Google or GrapheneOS.
 Please report issues with the OS in the GrapheneOS support group at [#grapheneos:grapheneos.org](https://matrix.to/#/#grapheneos:grapheneos.org) on Matrix.